alessio-buda/SMBUD-project/README.md

 - Unique identifiers like DOI and ORCID.
 - Relationships between articles, such as citations and references.

-Key deliverables include:
+Deliverables include:

+### First Delivery

 - An Entity-Relationship (ER) model for data design.
 - A graph-based implementation using Neo4j.

+### Second Delivery

+- A document-based implementation using MongoDB.

+### Third Delivery

+- Query examples using Apache Spark.
+- Minor fixes to previous deliveries

-- Python scripts for data import, preprocessing, and querying.
+**NOTE**: Python scripts for data import, preprocessing, and querying can be found in the report pdf files.
-- Documentation and analysis of the project's outcomes.

 ## Repository Structure

-- **/reports**: Comprehensive documentation of the project, including ER diagrams, query examples, and analysis.
+- **/Deliveables**: Comprehensive documentation of the project, including ER diagrams, query examples, and analysis.
-- **/examples**: Python scripts for interacting with the database, such as importing data and running queries.
-- **/resources**: References and links to external tools and datasets used.

 ## Features